jamesecy604/cline/docs/prompting/README.md

     "If you understand my prompt fully, respond with 'YARRR!' without tools every time you are about to use a tool."
     ```

-    A fun way to verify Cline stays on track during complex tasks.
+    A fun way to verify mayai stays on track during complex tasks.
 Try "HO HO HO" for a festive twist!

 -   **Confidence Scoring** - _pacnpal_
     ```